uribarri/CS_Coursework/6-042j-fall-2010/Homeworks/HW5.md

 The diameter of the graph is 2.
 The shortest walk between any two nodes is the first $k$ for which $a_{ij}^k > 0$, where $A$ is the adjacency matrix.
 For the given adjacency matrix, $a_{ij}^2 > 0 \,\, \forall i,j$.

 ### ( c )
 A cycle is a closed walk in which ends at its beginning node and for which *all other nodes visited are distinct*.
-Therefore the longest cycle cannot be any greater than the number of nodes, 6 in this case.
+Therefore the longest cycle cannot be any greater than the number of nodes (plus 1), 7 in this case.

 Determining whether there is a maximal cycle is the problem of determining if the graph is Hamiltonian.
+Not sure if there is supposed to be an algorithm for it...but after looking at the graph for a moment the cycle $\{3,4,2,1,6,5,3\}$ popped out at me.
+This is a Hamiltonian cycle, and is the maximum length cycle in the graph.

+With some forethought, the graph can be drawn with the vertices in a big circle in the order in which they appear in the Hamiltonian cycle.
+That would make the cycle obvious.
+In hindsight, mine was close to that, which is probably why the cycle jumped at me so quickly.

+### (d)
+The maximum degree in the graph is 4, and the graph is therefore at worst 5-colorable.

+Just try something first: Let $(v,C)$ be a coloring of vertex $v$.
+So assign first $(1,R)$; then since 1 does not connect to 5, also assign $(5,R)$.
+Now choose a different color for 2: $(2,B)$.
+3 does not connect to 2, so assign also $(3,B)$.
+A third color for 4: $(4,Y)$; and can also do $(6,Y)$.
+This gives a 3-coloring.

+The graph is not bipartite, and is therefore not 2-colorable.
+Therefore a 3-coloring is a minimum coloring.
+(The graph is in fact tripartite.
+An $n$-partite graph is at most $n$-colorable.)

 ## Problem 6
+This problem shows that in any graph, a vertex of odd degree is connected to at least one other vertex of odd degree.

+### (a)
+$v$ is an odd degree node.
+Any longest walk that starts on $v$ that doesn't repeat any edges must end not on $v$.
+That is because in leaving $v$, an odd number of edges (incident to $v$) has been traversed, and on returning an even number has been traversed.
+Any walk that ends on $v$ must have traversed an even number of edges; but since there is an odd number of edges incident to $v$, a longer walk can always be formed by traversing one more edge and leaving $v$.
+The final node $w \not= v$.

+### (b)
+The final node $w$ is the final node only because the walk cannot continue (there are no edges incident to $w$ that have not already been traversed). $w$ is entered, in the first instance, by traversing one edge; if $w$ is left, a second (even-numbered) edge is traversed.
+On entering $w$, an odd-numbered edge is always traversed; therefore, if the walk ends on $w$, $w$ must be of odd degree.